PlayEveryWare/eos_plugin_for_unity/readme.md

  Build the Visual Studio solutions for the native DLLs, extra platform specifc instructions may be located in the docs for that platform.

 1. In your local repository, navigate to the ```DynamicLibraryLoaderHelper``` folder of your platform choice in [NativeCode](NativeCode)

-  > ❗ These files are not included with the package imported via tarball or git url.
+   > :heavy_exclamation_mark: These files are not included with the package imported via tarball or git url.

 2. Open and build the ```DynamicLibraryLoaderHelper``` sln in Visual Studio.

-  > ❗ A successful build will place the correct binaries in the proper locations for Unity to initialize EOS SDK.
+   > :heavy_exclamation_mark: A successful build will place the correct binaries in the proper locations for Unity to initialize EOS SDK.

 ## Coding Standards